Eucalyptus2329/126-Fuji/README.md

 2. a bit of JS

 Challenges:
-1. Gap in knowledge to create eye-catching features a user would appreciate.
+1. Gap in knowledge to create eye-catching features a user would appreciate

 Solution:
 - LOTS of googling, utilizing resources such as youtube, stack-overflow, and garnering inspiration from awwwards.com